i-c-stratigraphy/guide/pages/uncon.md

 The diagnostic criteria used to establish and to identify an unconformity-bounded unit are its two designated bounding unconformities.Unconformity-bounded units may include any number of other kinds of stratigraphic units.

 **2. Unconformity**
-A surface of erosion between rock bodies that represents a significant hiatus or gap in the stratigraphic succession.
+A surface of erosion or non-sedimentation between rock bodies that represents a significant hiatus or gap in the stratigraphic succession.
 Some kinds of unconformities are:

 **a.
 Angular unconformity**
 An unconformity in which the bedding planes above and below the unconformity are at an angle to each other.